isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

       See [Pushing stage settings live](../c-about-staging.md#task_44306783B4C0408AAA58B471DAF2D9A4).

-## Editing a banner using Adobe Scene7 {#task_C3E782477FBF428ABEA220751781ACA9}
+## Editing a banner using Adobe Dynamic Media Classic {#task_C3E782477FBF428ABEA220751781ACA9}

-Use [!DNL Edit Banner] to change the properties and parameters of a banner that you have added using Adobe Scene7.
+Use [!DNL Edit Banner] to change the properties and parameters of a banner that you have added using Adobe Dynamic Media Classic.

 <!--